daphnevee/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 |        23       |          3         |

 #### Answer:
 Based from the output of the query, it can be observed that there is only a small volume of pizza orders being made at the hours 11 and 19 o'clock.
 On the other hand, there is a higher volume of pizza orders, at most 3, from customers at hours 13, 18, 21, and 23 o'clock.
+It can be deduced that Pizza Runner receives from orders around lunch time at 13 o'clock, around dinner time at 18 o'clock, or much later in the evening at 21 or 23 o'clock.
 - - - -

 10. What was the volume of orders for each day of the week?